 Electrolytes are elements that when added to a solvent like water, either lose or gain an electron becoming a charged ion.
-If a positively charged electrode is placed in one end of the water and a negatively charged electrode is placed in the other, an electric current is created by the charged ions moving through the water to either gain or lose an electron and become balanced (no charge).
-This is how the nerves, muscles and everything else work in all animals including your horse.
+If a positively charged electrode is placed at one end of the water and a negatively charged electrode is placed at the other, an electric current is created by the charged ions moving through the water to either gain or lose an electron and become balanced (no charge).
+This is how the nerves, muscles and everything else works in all animals including your horse.

 The main causes of electrolyte loss in horses are extreme sweating and diarrhea.
 If your horse isn’t sweating (too cold, not exercising) or doesn’t have severe diarrhea, then there is no need to supplement with these elements because there are plenty of these elements in the food they eat.
 In addition, almost every electrolyte supplement for horses contains sugar in some form which is unnecessary to add to the diet.